Gretchen Whitmer kidnapping plot: Brandon Caserta

-Brandon Caserta, a Canton resident, was shown wearing a Hawaiian-style shirt associated with the boogaloo movement in a TikTok video, and on Facebook, he praised Kyle Rittenhouse, a civilian who shot three protesters, killing two, during unrest in Kenosha, Wisconsin, in August.
+Brandon Caserta, a Canton resident, was shown wearing a Hawaiian-style shirt associated with the boogaloo movement in a TikTok video, and, on Facebook, he praised Kyle Rittenhouse, a teenager who shot three individuals (killing two of them) during the Kenosha unrest in August.
 Caserta was also a COVID-19 denier and supported the QAnon conspiracy theory; however, in one video, he criticized President Trump and called him a tyrant.
-His belief system apparently became more extreme following Whitmer's implementation of the statewide lockdown.
-His social media activity originally consisted of posts about comedy shows and podcasts, motivational quotes, and selfies; but following the lockdown, he began "liking" posts about conspiracy theories regarding Bill Gates, as well as memes about hogtying police officers.
+His belief system apparently became more extreme following Whitmer's implementation of a statewide lockdown to reduce SARS-CoV-2 transmission.
+His social media activity originally consisted of posts about comedy shows and podcasts, motivational quotes, and selfies, but, following the lockdown, he began "liking" posts about conspiracy theories regarding Bill Gates, as well as memes about hogtying police officers.

-While under surveillance, Caserta was recorded by the FBI saying "When the time comes, there will be no need to try and strike fear through presence.
-The fear will be manifested through bullets" and "If this whole thing starts to happen.
-I’m telling you what, dude, I’m taking out as many of those motherfuckers as I can.
+While under surveillance, Caserta was recorded by the FBI saying, "When the time comes, there will be no need to try and strike fear through presence.
+The fear will be manifested through bullets," and, "If this whole thing starts to happen.
+I'm telling you what, dude, I'm taking out as many of those motherfuckers as I can.
 Every single one, dude.
 Every single one."

 In April 2022, Caserta was acquitted by a jury of all charges relating to the plot.

 Pete Musico

-Pete Musico was active on YouTube, where he posted video blogs against taxes, gun control, and the so-called deep state.
+Pete Musico was active on YouTube, where he posted videos against taxes, gun control, and the so-called deep state.
 A video posted in 2019, entitled "Gretchen Whitmer Interview", depicted him railing against her policies around automobile ownership and promised he would interview Whitmer in person in a later video.
 Musico was also active on Gab, where he promoted the unfounded claim that there is an ongoing campaign to kill white people in South Africa.
 He also followed the accounts of Proud Boys organizer Joe Biggs and InfoWars personality Owen Shroyer.
-On Twitter, he expressed support for Trump and conspiracy theories regarding Bill and Hillary Clinton, and the high presence of mercury in vaccines.
-Musico's attorney said he was eventually kicked out of the Wolverine Watchmen because he was too "soft" and wouldn't commit to violence.
+On Twitter, he expressed support for Trump and conspiracy theories regarding Bill and Hillary Clinton and the high presence of mercury in vaccines.
+Musico's attorney said he was eventually kicked out of the Wolverine Watchmen because he was too "soft" and would not commit to violence.

 Musico is the father-in-law of co-defendant Joseph Morrison.

 In October 2022, Musico was convicted in Michigan state court of materially aiding a terrorist and being a member of a gang.
 On December 15, 2022, he was sentenced to 12 to 20 years in prison.